 - School and Community Gardens – Student gardens at two area schools, Clark Elementary and Jackson-Via Elementary, benefit from Master Gardener expertise and teaching.
 Master Gardeners consult on community gardens and assist with On Our Own Charlottesville, the Virginia Institute of Autism, and other organizations with educational programming around gardens.

 - School Garden Grants – The Piedmont Master Gardeners annually offers grants to grade K-12 educators for programs related to horticulture or gardening in the city of Charlottesville and Albemarle county.
-Applications for 2020 will become available in January 2020 and the deadline to apply is February 28, 2020.
+Click on the links to download the 2020 School Grant Guidelines and the 2020 School Garden Grant Application.
+The deadline to apply is February 28, 2020.

 - Healthy Virginia Lawns – This statewide Master Gardener program offers property owners customized, scientific-based information for improving lawns while minimizing the environmental impact of lawn care.
 Find details in Gardening Resources.